terbo/sigmon/README.md

 Usage
 =====

-sigmon has 3 modes: a full screen mode, which is the default;
+sigmon has (2) modes: a full screen mode, which is the default;
-a debug mode, which prints out all info; and a tail mode, which will print probes in csv format.
+and a tail mode, which will print probes in csv format.

 Edit the sigmon.cfg and choose your options.
 Running sigmon.py will begin listening for probes. airmon-ng must be run <b>prior</b> to create the monitor